["trends"]

 A row of four green, yellow and red Squashed Frog cocktails

 Two disclaimers!
-One, this Halloween cocktail recipe doesn’t actually contain a squashed frog.
+One, this cocktail recipe doesn’t actually contain a squashed frog.
 And two, it’s really more of a shot than a cocktail.
 Layered into a shot glass, from the bottom up, a Squashed Frog contains grenadine, melon liqueur, and Advocaat (a liqueur made with brandy, egg yolks, and sugar).
-Because the Advocaat is quite heavy it sinks into the green melon liqueur creating the illusion of something green and squashed (and frog-like) in the center of the shot.
-The final result is pretty gross-looking and it tastes delicious, which makes it one of the ultimate Halloween cocktail recipes.

 9. Swamp Water

 The Swamp Water cocktail became popular during the golden years of the good old Rusty Nail and Harvey Wallbanger.
 While the appearance of Swamp Water lives up to its name, it thankfully does not do the same in taste.
-It’s one of the most straightforward Halloween cocktail ideas to pull off, and you make it by stirring green Chartreuse, pineapple juice, and lime with ice in a tall glass.
+It’s one of the most straightforward cocktail ideas to pull off, and you make it by stirring green Chartreuse, pineapple juice, and lime with ice in a tall glass.

 FREQUENTLY ASKED QUESTIONS